What Is a Gerber File in the PCB Fabrication Process?

 When you design a printed circuit board on a CAD system, you will see the metal of the board represented by different styles of lines and shapes.
 Somehow those graphical images need to be reformatted into data that the PCB manufacturing company can use to create the board.
 This critical job in the PCB fabrication process is done by the Gerber file.

 A Gerber file is an ASCII text file composed of four elements:

 XY coordinate locations for draw and flash commands

 Draw and flash command codes

 The reason for these command codes is that Gerber files were originally designed to drive a plotter that would create the layers of a Printed Circuit Board on film.
 This photoplotter would use light from a lamp or laser to expose film that would then be used to create the tooling needed by the PCB fabricator.
 The different codes would either flash the light, draw with the light, or move without the light.
 There were also codes to determine the size and shape of the light known as apertures.
-Although still widely used today, traditional photoplotters are beginning to be replaced by laser direct imaging (LDI) techniques where the Gerber information is imaged directly onto the circuit board materials.
+Although still widely used today in printed circuit board PCB manufacturing, traditional photoplotters are beginning to be replaced by laser direct imaging (LDI) techniques where the Gerber information is imaged directly onto the circuit board materials.

 Gerber files get the data out of your CAD system and into the hands of the manufacturer

 The original Gerber files were known as the RS-274-D format.
 Those early files were only made up of the XY coordinate locations and the draw & flash commands.
 As PCB designers, we had to manually assign aperture codes during the Gerber file creation process.
 Later on, we would then extract all the aperture data into a separate file along with the configuration parameters.
 You had to be diligent in assigning the correct codes in order to create accurate Gerber files for PCB manufacturing.